noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 #### Reccomendations
 The HiChord's appeal is in it tactile nature and unique interface and was created to turn the software that came before it into a tactile experience rather than a purley sonic one.
-Whiel a program that consolidated the freatures of the HiChord into simple presses on a keyboard could easily be made, a large majority of its fanbase, and customerbase, are more interested in its all in one package and novelty rather than its freature set
+Whiel a program that consolidated the freatures of the HiChord into simple presses on a keyboard could easily be made, a large majority of its fanbase, and customerbase, are more interested in its all in one package and novelty rather than its freature set.
+This also goes for considering the impact of clone devices.
+Clone devices could easily be made as HiChord is made from mostly off the shelf parts.
+However, if PA can secure
 Stop clones by building brand loyalty

 By putting emphasis on the advantages of hardware synthesizers and the unique tactile experience of operating the Hi chord